Empyrexn/AWS_SIEM_Fall_2024/VPC/guide.md

 4. **Create the Subnet**
    After configuring the details, click **Create Subnet**.

-5. **(Optional) Create Additional Subnets:**
+5. **(Optional: see note) Create Additional Subnets:**
    If needed, repeat the above steps to create additional subnets.
 For example, you might want to create a private subnet (e.g., `10.0.2.0/24`).
+Note Opensearch requires 2 subnets to operate.

 ![image](https://github.com/user-attachments/assets/11e48c8b-f550-45e8-8605-4a8796f5e0f0)